Quantum Skyrmion Lattices in Heisenberg Ferromagnets: Summary

 We have demonstrated that the ground state of the two-dimensional ferromagnetic spin-$1/2$ Heisenberg model in the presence of DMI hosts quantum skyrmions at intermediate magnetic fields $B \approx J=-D/2$.
 The resulting magnetic textures are characterized by a central spin pointing opposite to the direction of the applied magnetic field and winds radially outwards towards the field-polarized environment, similar to a classical N\'eel skyrmion.
-The existence of quantum skyrmions yields experimental signatures in the position-dependent magnetization, the average polarization and in the structure factor, and we showed that these observables allow a distinction between a spin wave phase at small magnetic fields, a skyrmion phase at intermediate magnetic fields, and a field-polarized phase at large magnetic fields.
+For periodic boundary conditions and in the thermodynamic limit, we expect the ground state of the skyrmion lattice phase to be degenerate, scaling with the area of the individual skyrmion quasiparticles, such that the bulk of a system with open boundary conditions corresponds to a spontaneously symmetry broken state.
+The existence of quantum skyrmions yields experimental signatures in the position-dependent magnetization, the average polarization, and the structure factor, and we showed that these observables allow a distinction between a spin spiral phase at small magnetic fields, a skyrmion phase at intermediate magnetic fields, and a field-polarized phase at large magnetic fields.

-While the spin texture is reminiscent of classical skyrmions, we should point out that in the present case the skyrmion phase arises as a quantum ground state at zero temperature.
+While the spin texture is reminiscent of classical skyrmions, we should point out that in the present case, the skyrmion phase arises as a quantum ground state at zero temperature with open boundary conditions.
 In contrast, classical skyrmions typically occur at finite temperatures and result from a minimization of the free energy.
 Moreover, our examination of the resulting quantum state using the entanglement entropy and the concurrence has revealed that the quantum skyrmion state features significant entanglement shared between spin pairs of the skyrmion boundary.
-This shows that a semiclassical treatment of the quantum skyrmion based on a classical magnetic texture would not necessarily capture the internal degrees of freedom of a quantum skyrmion.
+We argued that the quantum and classical states can be distinguished by the norm of the polarization $|\braket{\hat{\bm S}_{\bm r}}|\leq1/2$ (conserved for classical states) and by connected correlation functions (vanishing for classical states).
+We therefore conclude that a semiclassical treatment of the quantum skyrmion based on a classical magnetic texture would not necessarily capture the internal degrees of freedom of a quantum skyrmion.